Sections On This Page:

 - Employers must submit a compliance report to OHR detailing the number of instances of sexual harassment reported to management and indicate the total number of alleged harassers who were: (1) Non-managerial employees, (2) Managerial employees, (3) owners, or (4) operators.

-- Extended Deadline for Submissions (as of June 2024): Please click here to submit your business sexual harassment policy and number of sexual harassment claims for calendar year 2023 by August 31, 2024, to complete your 2023 required documentation .
+- Please click here to submit your business sexual harassment policy, complete certifications, and number of sexual harassment claims for calendar year 2024.

 - Employers must: